D3lt4lph4/papers/docs/imagedetection/yolo.md

 We will only detail quickly the way of work of the grid of boxes.
 For more details, check this [link](http://christopher5106.github.io/object/detectors/2017/08/10/bounding-box-object-detectors-understanding-yolo.html), it explains very clearly all the details of the network.

-If we take a look at the image above, we can see the size of the last layer to be 7x7x30, this is the output size for the PASCAL VOC challenge.
+If we take a look at the image above (how does it works), we can see the size of the last layer to be 7x7x30, this is the output size for the PASCAL VOC challenge.

 The 7X7 is the size of the grid (see image below), the 30 is for the 20 classes of the network + 2 boxes (4 coordinates and confidence).
 It is important to see that only one class probability is used for two boxes.

 ![yolo grid](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imagedetection/yolo/yologrid.png "YOLO grid boxes")

 Then, for each two boxes of the grid, the coordinates are regressed, meaning that a box can actually be way bigger than the size of the cell.
 After that, the usual processing of the boxes to get the output.

-# Warning

-None so far.